motogoatUK/simon-project-2/README.md

 ![Colour palette](assets/images/dc-p2-colours.png)

 ## Development
+- IDE: Visual Studio Code
+- local http server: Python
+- Browser and Developer tools: Firefox
+- Version control: Github
+- Project board: Github Kanban
+- Accessibility: WebAIM.org

 1. Add basic HTML layout and styles
 1. Add in colours from palette
-1. style modal boxes.
+1. Style modal boxes.
 Search on stackoverflow.com for ideas on showing multiple modals.
+1. Style game area.
+Add in responsive breakpoints.
+1. Add event listeners for Instrustions and High score button and test.

 ## Testing

 ### Manual Testing
 *Manual testing is used to evaluate the project and to find bugs and areas for improvement.*
+Testing during development using Firefox Dev Tools in responsive design mode
 ### Automated Testing
 *Automated tests are written in order to maintain the functionality and detect breaking changes in the code.*

 ### Bugs
 >2025-05-15 Using `.modal` and `.modal-content` classes for multiple modals would cause them to show at same time when adding `display:block` to the `.modal` class.
 However assigning `display:block` to the individual id's instead caused the modal overlay to remain in place when the modal content was subsequently hidden.